Simple and classic gingersnaps. The perfect cookie for your cup of coffee.

 - Preheat oven to 350 degrees.

-- Once the dough is firm, pinch off enough to roll into 1 inch balls.
+- Once the dough is firm, scoop approximately 1 tablespoon and roll it into a ball.
 Roll the balls in the extra sugar and line them up, about 2 inches apart, on a baking sheet lined with parchment paper.
 Once all the dough balls are made, lightly press down on each of them with the bottom of a glass.

-- Bake for approximately 12 minutes.
-I started checking on mine at the 10-minute mark.
-Pull them out of the oven once the top of the cookies feel dry and firm.
-If you want a crisper cookie leave them in the oven 1-2 minutes longer.
-Allow to cool for a few minutes on the baking sheet before removing them to wire racks to cool completely.
+- Bake for approximately 8-10 minutes.
+Pull them out of the oven once the top of the cookies feels dry and firm.
+If you want a crisper cookie, leave them in the oven 1-2 minutes longer.
+Cool them for a few minutes on the baking sheet before removing them to wire racks to cool completely.